PennStateRockandSedimentMechanics/xlook/README.md

 - Start XCode and accept the agreement, quit XCode
 - Download and install [XQuartz](http://xquartz.macosforge.org/landing/)

-Other dependencies can be handled from Macports, Brew, etc.
+Other dependencies can be handled from Homebrew.

 ##### Brew
 - Open a terminal in the bash shell